OutSystems/docs-product/src/ref/errors-and-warnings/warnings/unexpected-link-warning.md

 :   `'Validation' should be set to '(none)' in links with 'Method' set to 'Navigate'`

 Cause
 :   You have a Link widget with the Method property set to 'Navigate' and the Validation property set to either 'Client & Server' or 'Server'.
-To validate the end-user typed values, you have to submit them.
+To validate the end user typed values, you have to submit them.

 Recommendation
 :   Edit your Link and set the Validation property to '(none)' or change the Method property to 'Submit'.